Odmar Braga knows who he is."I'm the generation of the desert," he says. "I'm not in Egypt, but I'm not in the Promised Land."

 "Something emerged that we weren't prepared for," Eiger says, "and that was that the Marranos wanted to be recognized as Jews."

-Amitai, a lanky Bnei Brak native of 31, was trained at the modern Orthodox Machon Amiel in Jerusalem, which nurtured in him a particular interest in reaching out to far-flung communities.
+Amitai, a lanky Bnei Brak native of 31, was trained at the modern Orthodox Machon Amiel in Jerusalem, which nurtured a particular interest in reaching out to far-flung communities.
 Years before moving here with his Argentine-born wife and their two young children, he did a brief stint in Rio de Janeiro.

 "When I got here, all I knew was the Carnival," he jokes.

 He has his work cut out for him.
 Among an estimated 400 Jewish families in Recife, or about 1,500 people, Amitai estimates that 90 percent of the younger generation marries non-Jews.
-The Jewish school of about 100 students that houses his office is chronically cash-strapped.
+The Jewish school of about 100 that houses his office is chronically cash-strapped.